Probabilistic Textual Time Series Depression Detection

 We represent each utterance using pretrained sentence encoders.
-We represent each utterance using pretrained sentence encoders.
 Our primary model uses the \texttt{all-MiniLM-L6-v2} Sentence Transformer\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}~\cite{reimers-gurevych-2019-sentence}, a compact model with only 22 million parameters that achieves competitive performance across a wide range of tasks on the Hugging Face MTEB Embedding Leaderboard~\cite{muennighoff-etal-2023-mteb}.
 We also evaluate an alternative variant of our model using \texttt{MentalBERT}~\cite{ji-etal-2022-mentalbert}, a domain-adapted BERT model pretrained on mental health-related corpora\footnote{\url{https://huggingface.co/mental/mental-bert-base-uncased}}.

-For Sentence Transformers, utterances are encoded directly into fixed-dimensional vectors using mean pooling over token representations.
-For MentalBERT, we extract the final hidden state of the \texttt{[CLS]} token as the utterance-level embedding.
-In both cases, each utterance $u_t$ is independently mapped to an embedding vector $e_t \in \mathbb{R}^D$.
-The resulting sequence $(e_1, e_2, \dots, e_T)$ represents the input utterance series, where $T$ is the number of utterances in the session.
-These embeddings are stacked into a tensor $\mathbf{X} \in \mathbb{R}^{B \times T \times D}$, where $B$ is the batch size, $T$ the number of utterances, and $D$ the embedding dimension.
-We propagate attention masks through the entire pipeline to exclude padded positions from contributing to downstream modeling, loss computation, and evaluation.
+Tokenization, pooling, and other encoder specifics are in Appx.~\ref{app:impl}.